Skip to Content

 • The applicant has earned a STEM post-secondary degree

-• The applicant was accepted in or enrolled in a teaching certification program
+• The applicant was accepted into or enrolled in a teaching certification program

-• Applicant(s) has or will soon exhaust your Post 9/11 GI Bill entitlement.
+• Applicant(s) have or will soon exhaust your Post 9/11 GI Bill entitlement.

-NOTE: Applicants can have one (1) day of remaining entitlement left to qualify, however, there are no guarantees that any applicant will be approved for the scholarship.
-Students are encouraged to apply for scholarships in the term before current entitlement exhausts to ensure continuity in getting payments.
+NOTE: Applicants can have one (1) day of remaining entitlement left to qualify; however, there are no guarantees that any applicant will be approved for the scholarship.
+Students are encouraged to apply for scholarships in the term before their current entitlement expires to ensure continuity in getting payments.
 All scholarship recipients MUST begin using their awards within 6 months of approval.

 As with Chapter 33:Post 9/11 entitlement, recipients of the STEM Scholarship MUST also complete the enrollment verification process at the end of each month to receive an entitlement stipend.